stolinator/w3se/README.md

       * *If you are on Windows, you'll need a [patched version](https://www.lfd.uci.edu/~gohlke/pythonlibs/#python-lzf) of `python-lzf`* (see [https://github.com/teepark/python-lzf/issues/5](https://github.com/teepark/python-lzf/issues/5))
 4. Run `main.py`
   - `python src/main.py`

+## Bugs

+Editing certain values without the game engine running may have unwanted side effects.
+This is not a comprehensive list, just some observations I've made from using the editor.

+*If adding perks to a character:*
+  - You can safely add perks with passive bonuses
+  - If you want to add an ability-granting perk (e.g. 'Rally') your character will not get the linked ability in-game
+  - Takeaway: add perk points for non-passive perks and add these perks in-game

+*If increasing character's skills:*
+  - Using the editor to max out a skill level will not grant skill-related crafting recipes
+  - Takeaway: if you want the crafting recipes, increase skill points and raise that skill in-game

 ## Development Notes